amalkrishna23/Car-or-not-Detection/README.md

 * Ensure all model files (`model.json` and `.bin` files) are in the `model/` folder.
 * Upload an image and click **Predict** to see the result.

-## 🖼️ Screenshot

-*(Optional: Add a screenshot of the app here)*

-## 💻 Requirements

-* Modern web browser (Chrome, Firefox, Edge)
-* TensorFlow.js included via CDN in `index.html`

-## ⚡ Features

-* Runs entirely in the browser — no backend needed.
-* Real-time predictions with confidence visualization.
-* Simple, clean user interface.

----

-If you want, I can also **add a “Live Demo” section with GitHub Pages instructions** so people can try it online.

-Do you want me to add that?